epsylon3/odbgscript/doc/ReadMe.txt

 which has taken a lot of time.
 Sorry about that.

 TODO:
-Memory BP reason
+Memory BP reason (to enhance)
 BEGINSEARCH working ?
 More Search Reference commands
+Get Trace Addr

 2.1 What's new?
 ---------------
 1.64 (SVN)
-+ Added CALL command to call Labels (use RET to return)
++!
+Added ability to call ODBGScript command(s) from OllyDbg Conditional Log Breakpoints +!
+Added CALL command to call Labels (use RET to return)
 + Added GBPM command to get last memory breakpoint address, beta function affected on GBPR call
 + Script keeps breakpoints on reload if bp script lines were not modified.
 + Edit script line (to do temporary fix, not saved on disk)